bronna/iepdata/codebase.md

                         </section>
                         <section>
                             <ScrollyCard active={index === 1}>
-                                Right now the largest district, <strong>{$primaryDistrictData?.properties["Institution Name"]}</strong>, is selected.
+                                Right now <strong>{$primaryDistrictData?.properties["Institution Name"]}</strong> is selected.
 Change the selection at any point to see where your district lands
                             </ScrollyCard>
                         </section>
                         <section>